austral/austral/README.md

 ## Building

-Building the `austral` compiler requires `make` and the `dune` build system for OCaml, and a C++ compiler for building the resulting output.
+Building the `austral` compiler requires `make` and the `dune` build system for OCaml, and a C compiler for building the resulting output.

 First, install [opam][opam].
 On Debian/Ubuntu you can just do `sudo apt-get install opam`.